 Pupils and teachers

-The fifth international Joseph Woelfl Symposium was held in Bonn, 10-12 September 2021, marking the 250th anniversary of Beethoven’s birth.
-Its title, ‘Beethoven and Woelfl – friendly rivals’, invited comparison and connection, eliciting new information about Woelfl’s biography and works.
-Although thrice delayed owing to Covid restrictions, the symposium was expertly managed and chaired by the co-director of Woelfl-Haus Bonn, Dr. Margit Haider-Dechant.
+The fifth international Joseph Woelfl Symposium was held in Bonn, 10-12 September 2021, belatedly marking the 250th anniversary of Beethoven’s birth.
+Its title, ‘Beethoven and Woelfl – Friendly Rivals’, invited comparison and connection, eliciting new information about Woelfl’s biography and works.
+Although thrice delayed owing to the Covid-19 pandemic, the symposium was expertly managed and chaired by the co-director of Woelfl-Haus Bonn, Dr. Margit Haider-Dechant.
 Eighteen presentations were given by participants from seven countries (Germany, England, France, Italy, Austria, Switzerland and Thailand), in person and online.

 ‘Your paper certainly went down a storm’ Rupert Ridgewell, Lead Curator of Printed Music, British Library, London